Radiofrequency Turbinate Reduction: A Comprehensive Guide

 Untreated obstructive sleep apnoea has been associated with a higher risk of cardiovascular conditions such as stroke and heart attack, according to clinical research.
 Snoring occurs when airflow through the mouth and nose becomes partially blocked during sleep, causing throat tissues to vibrate.
 While isolated snoring affects sleep quality for bed partners, obstructive sleep apnoea (OSA) involves complete airway blockage that stops breathing temporarily, forcing the brain to wake you briefly to restart breathing.
 OSA increases risks for hypertension, heart disease, stroke, and daytime accidents from excessive sleepiness.

 The anatomy behind both conditions involves the same structures: the soft palate, uvula, tonsils, tongue base, and throat walls.
 During sleep, muscle tone decreases naturally, allowing these tissues to relax.
-In snorers, partial collapse creates turbulent airflow and vibration.
+In snorers, partial collapse of the airway creates turbulent airflow and vibration.
 In OSA patients, complete collapse blocks the airway for 10 seconds or longer, occurring multiple times per hour in mild cases, and frequently in severe cases.

 Home sleep tests measure respiratory parameters during natural sleep in familiar surroundings.
 These portable devices record: